Maternal Fitness is Good for Both Mommy and Baby

 Besides the many benefits to the mother there are also benefits to the baby.
 Studies have repeatedly shown that prenatal exercise has a positive impact on the fetus.
 Studies have found that children born to women performing weight bearing exercise were longer and had more lean body mass than children born to sedentary women.

 The positive effects of exercise also extend into the post natal period.
 Children born to women who have performed exercise throughout pregnancy have exhibited signs of heightened attentiveness and discipline and by the age of 5 have been found to be neuro-developmentally advanced.
 These results are attributed to regular exercise which increases blood volume and placental function, thus increasing the delivery of nutrients to the fetus which aids in development.
+Exercising during pregnancy also goes a long way in getting back in shape once the baby has been born.
+Any weight loss plans you might want to take part in are sure to be much more effective if you are healthy and fit, and are able to work out to get back in shape.
+9 months is a long time, and a person could get pretty unfit in that amount of time, specially with the changes a body goes through during pregnancy.

 Another benefit is enhanced body image.
 Unfortunately there is an increased incidence of negative body image throughout pregnancy.
 This can lead to depression, which can last throughout the pregnancy as well as postpartum.
 Exercise helps women have a positive body image which aides in strength, confidence, and a woman’s overall well being.